SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Abbreviated MPAs
 - Combining patterns from server-rendered sites and SPAs
-- Server-rendered pages
-- Client-side navigation
 - Powered by meta-frameworks
+- Server-side rendering _and_ client-side rendering
+- Full-page navigation _and_ client-side navigation
 - Example: Next, Remix
   - Nuxt (Vue), SvelteKit

 <!--
 - TITLE
+- This is a new architecture that combines aspects of...
+  - Server-rendered sites and single-page applications
+- Out of the box, these meta-frameworks provide...
+  - Server-side rendering
+  - Client-side rendering
+  - Server-side navigation
+  - Client-side navigation
+- The big examples in the React space are Next and Remix
+  - But most JS rendering libraries have a meta-framework like...
+  - Nuxt for Vue and SvelteKit for Svelte
 - These examples are all in JavaScript land
   - But there are meta-frameworks for your preferred language too
-- A friend called out Intertia as an interested option using PHP -->
+  - A friend called out Intertia as an interested option using PHP
+- Multi-page apps expand on some previous patterns like...
+-->

 ---